googleapis/google-cloud-java/google-cloud-clients/google-cloud-container/README.md

 See the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) section in the base directory's README.

-About Google Cloud container
+About Kubernetes Engine
 --------------------------

-[Google Cloud Container API][cloud-container] deploys, manages, and scales containerized applications on Kubernetes, powered by Google Cloud.
+[Kubernetes Engine API][cloud-container] deploys, manages, and scales containerized applications on Kubernetes, powered by Google Cloud.

-See the [Google Cloud Container docs][cloud-container-quickstart] for more details on how to activate Cloud Container for your project.
+See the [Kubernetes Engine docs][cloud-container-quickstart] for more details on how to activate Kubernetes Engine for your project.

-See the [Container client library docs][container-client-lib-docs] to learn how to interact with the Cloud Container using this Client Library.
+See the [Kubernetes Engine client library docs][container-client-lib-docs] to learn how to interact with the Kubernetes Engine API using this Client Library.

 Getting Started
 ---------------
 #### Prerequisites
 For this tutorial, you will need a
-[Google Developers Console](https://console.developers.google.com/) project with the Container API enabled.
-You will need to [enable billing](https://support.google.com/cloud/answer/6158867?hl=en) to use Google Cloud Container.
+[Google Developers Console](https://console.developers.google.com/) project with the Kubernetes Engine API enabled.
+You will need to [enable billing](https://support.google.com/cloud/answer/6158867?hl=en) to use Kubernetes Engine.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: